EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

 	@example
 	this.config.get("submitFormPosition"); // assuming that "this" points to the application instance

-to get the value of the "submitFormPosition" config parameter defined during the plugin installation or to access the default value otherwise.
+to get the value of the "submitFormPosition" config parameter defined during the app installation or to access the default value otherwise.
 Note: the "this" var should point to the application instance.

 ## Application template